agencyenterprise/tangier-auto-tagging-v2/ReadMe.md

 ## Exploration on Autotagging for Genre and Mood
 Jamendo datasets right now have general tags for all included themes and moods in a song.
 The problem is that sements of a song can have different themes, instruments and genres.

+As things stand we only tag a single section of the work and label the entire song.

 ### Genre Tagging
 Genre is a loosely defined concept.
 Some genre's have key features and musicologists can label and name sed features.